 The Office of Learning Enhancement and Academic Development (LEAD) is a part of the division of Student Affairs.
-LEAD's goal is to help each WesternU student successfully complete their course of instruction.
-The Office assists students by providing one-on-one academic counseling, peer tutoring, the Summer Preparedness and Readiness Course, board exam preparation, and wellbeing activities.
+LEAD's goal is to help each WesternU student successfully complete their course of instruction and graduate.
+The Office assists students by providing one-on-one academic counseling, peer tutoring, the Summer Preparedness and Readiness Course, board exam preparation, and wellbeing support.
 LEAD offers academic counseling for students to evaluate their respective approaches to learning, studying, and processing of information.
 Students' symbiotic relationship with an academic counselor allows for the development and implementation of methods to solve identified barriers to effective learning and aids the processes of successful resolution.
-Additional learning enrichment forums, workshops, and the establishment of on-campus reviews for course exams or licensing/certifying examinations are developed by LEAD in response to the expressed needs and interest of students.
+Additional learning enrichment forums, workshops, course exam reviews, and support for licensing/certifying examinations are developed by LEAD in response to the expressed needs and interest of students.

 The LEAD Office serves all WesternU students.
 All academic and personal counseling and referrals to other campus support services are completely confidential.
 LEAD services are available for both WesternU and WesternU Oregon.
 Office personnel are available for students on a walk-in basis and appointments can be made online through the LEAD website or by email.
 Office hours are 8:00 a.m. to 5:00 p.m., Monday through Friday.
-For more information, please visit the LEAD website.
+For more information, please visit LEAD website.